 Biden administration set to issue $1,400 stimulus payments

-President Joe Biden on Thursday afternoon signed the $1.9 trillion American Rescue Plan into law, paving the way for his administration to deliver expanded unemployment, direct cash and other coronavirus relief to millions of Americans.
+President Joe Biden signed the $1.9 trillion American Rescue Plan into law on Thursday, paving the way for his administration to deliver expanded unemployment, direct cash and other coronavirus relief to millions of Americans.

-Mr. Biden's move to enact the bill, which came one day earlier than expected, followed the House's passage of the measure on Wednesday and the Senate's approval on Saturday.
+Mr. Biden's move followed the House's passage of the measure on Wednesday and the Senate's approval on Saturday.
 "This historic legislation is about rebuilding the backbone of this country and giving people in this nation, working people, middle class folks, people who built the country, a fighting chance," Mr. Biden said before signing the bill.

+- Child care a major factor in women leaving jobs during the pandemic

+- Child Tax Credit: Millions of parents could soon get up to $3,600 per child

-The passage of the spending bill in the Senate was heralded by anti-poverty and unemployment experts, who said the $1,400 checks as well as other provisions — such as an extension of the $300 per-week extra jobless aid for millions of unemployed people and an expansion of the Child Tax Credit for low-income households — will help families pay their bills and lift children out of poverty.
+The nearly $2 trillion pandemic package was heralded by anti-poverty and unemployment experts, who said the $1,400 checks as well as other provisions — such as an extension of the $300 per-week extra jobless aid for millions of unemployed people and an expansion of the Child Tax Credit for low-income households — will help families pay their bills and lift children out of poverty.

 Almost half of Americans are still experiencing financial pain one year after the pandemic shuttered the economy and caused massive layoffs, according to the Pew Research Center.

-"Working families will get $1,400 per individual from a third stimulus check, plus they will benefit from a muscled-up child tax credit of $3,000 per child," noted Andrew Stettner, an unemployment expert at the Century Foundation, a progressive think tank.
+"Working families will get $1,400 per individual from a third stimulus check, plus they will benefit from a muscled-up child tax credit [of up to $3,600 per child]," noted Andrew Stettner, an unemployment expert at the Century Foundation, a progressive think tank.
 "That is real aid that can help reverse the unprecedented economic inequities laid bare and exacerbated by the pandemic."

 Stettner added, "The federal response to COVID-19 has already averted poverty for millions of Americans, and this package is poised to continue that critical work."

-The House passed the bill in a vote of 220 to 211, with only one Democrat voting against the measure, Rep. Jared Golden of Maine.
-There were no Republican votes in support of the American Rescue Plan.
-The relief bill's spending will likely boost U.S. economic growth this year, economists say, with Moody's Investors Service on Thursday forecasting 4.7% real GDP growth in the in 2021 and 5% next year, partly thanks to the stimulus checks and other fiscal aid directed to households.
+The relief bill's spending will likely boost U.S. economic growth this year, economists say, with Moody's Investors Service forecasting 4.7% real GDP growth in 2021 and 5% next year, partly thanks to the stimulus checks and other fiscal aid directed to households.

-"This is the most consequential legislation that any of us will ever be a party to," House Majority Leader Nancy Pelosi said on Wednesday after the bill's passage.
+"This is the most consequential legislation that any of us will ever be a party to," House Majority Leader Nancy Pelosi said on Wednesday after the bill's passage in that chamber on Wednesday.

-The Senate passage of the bill Saturday was met with cheers and applause from Democrats, who all voted in favor of it, 50-49.
-Because GOP Senator Dan Sullivan left due to a family emergency on Friday, Vice President Kamala Harris did not need to visit the Capitol to break any ties.
-Because there were differences between the Senate's version and the House's legislation, which had passed earlier, the bill returned to the House for final approval on Wednesday.

-New CBS News polling shows that the bill is widely popular with the public, with three in four Americans approving of its passage.
-Two-thirds of Americans also say Mr. Biden is doing a good job in his handling of the pandemic.
+CBS News polling shows that the bill is widely popular with the public, with three in four Americans approving of its passage.
+Two-thirds of Americans also said Mr. Biden is doing a good job in his handling of the pandemic.

 Fewer Americans are likely to receive checks in the third round of stimulus payments because the bill tightens the income threshold for qualifying for the $1,400 checks compared with the previous two rounds of direct checks.